Mohsnmonji/Political-Terror_Dashboard/README.md

 ### Dataset

 The dataset (`PTS-2024.csv`) contains political terror scores for over 200 countries and seven geographic regions from 1976 to 2023.
-The scores are based on reports by three primary sources and include three indicators of political terror:
+The scores are computed by the PTS team based on reports by three primary sources and include three indicators of political terror:

 - **PTS_A**: Amnesty International
     - [Amnesty International: The State of the World's Human Rights](https://amnesty.ca/reports/2024-annual-global-report/?gad_source=1&gclid=Cj0KCQjw3bm3BhDJARIsAKnHoVX7eatPE_Ipefq3HJ_Lg6RDd6AQm16fAs-oRFjs78dZlGzSltESmscaAuDaEALw_wcB)